Website for Sale! After 23 years, I am in the market to sell my website - www.insideafricanart.com. This includes:

 George H. T. Kimble, from the book Inside Africa

-Established in 1999, Inside African Art is the Original African Paintings Website
+Established in 1999, Inside African Art is the Online Home of Original African Paintings

 Frequently Asked Questions

 Because I lived in East Africa for 20 years, I know of only one way to buy anything – the African way, by bartering – no fixed prices!
-I came up with this idea and incorporated it into my website as a way to engage you. the audience, as well as have you actually think about the value of the paintings – to yourself, as well as the artists who created them.
+I came up with this idea and incorporated it into my website in 1999, as a great way to engage the audience, as well as have you actually think about the value of the paintings – to yourself, as well as the artists who created them.
 We all look at art differently!
 Read more about 'Making an Offer'.

-Well, we're no longer based in Kenya.
-Me and my people are based just outside of Orlando, FL, USA.
+Well, we're no longer based in Nairobi, Kenya.
+Me and my people recently moved to just outside of Orlando, FL, USA.
 The paintings you see on this website are here with us.
-On confirmation of payment I zip them over to the post office, usually the next business day, and they are on their way to you.
+On confirmation of payment I zip them over to the post office, usually the next business day, and they are on their way to you - wherever you are.
 I've shipped over 4,000 paintings to practically every country on the planet and (knock on wood), have yet to lose even one painting.

 My family and I travel quite a bit to and from Kenya to visit family and friends.
 Every trip we take is also a business venture as our days are filled with visiting with artists, catching up, drinking tea (or a beer), and exploring their latest artistic creations.
-By the end of the day, I have a some fantastic paintings and they have some some funds to put food on the table, pay for school fees and ensure there's a roof over their heads.
+By the end of the day, I have a some fantastic paintings and the artists have some some funds to put food on the table of their family, pay for school and medical fees, and ensure there's a roof over their heads.
 Some of the artists on this website I've known for more than 25 years!
 In that time some of the artists have unfortunately passed away (Shiundu, Thairu, Mbugua, Kolii Paul), while others have thrived and continue to nurture their passion.
 It is our mission to continue to support these artists through it all, and as their skills evolve.

 Absolutely!
 Since I am in touch with many of the artists frequently, I can request a custom painting per your specifications.
 Artists like N'gan'ga Ndeveni, Patrick Kinuthia and Martin Bulinya specialize in this type of thing and have fulfilled many special orders.
 As well, Yeb can create just about anything from a photo, especially incredible portraits in silk thread.
 It never hurts to inquire - you never know!
 Go to each of their pages to see an example!